Welcome to Adventure School

 Out of Zone Enrolments

 Each year the board will determine the number of places that are likely to be available in the following year for the enrolment of students who live outside the home zone.
-The board will publish this information by notice in a daily or community newspaper circulating in the area served by the school, usually mid August.
+The board will publish this information by notice in the newsletter and Facebook usually in September.
 The notice will indicate how applications are to be made and will specify a date by which all applications must be received.

 The exact number of places will depend on the number of in-zone applications received.
 If the number of out of zone applications exceeds the number of places available, students will be selected by a ballot.